 For example, suppose a fixed-point Simulink block performs an arithmetic operation on its input signal and a parameter, and then generates output having characteristics that are specified by the block.
 The following diagram illustrates how these issues are related.

-The sections that follow describe parameter and signal conversions.
-Rules for Arithmetic Operations discusses arithmetic operations.
+The sections that follow describe parameter and signal conversions. discusses arithmetic operations.